Jay-Jay Okocha

 Augustine Azuka "Jay-Jay" Okocha (/əˈkɒtʃə/ ə-KOTCH-ə; born 14 August 1973) is a Nigerian former professional footballer who played as an attacking midfielder.
 He had 73 caps for the Nigeria national team between 1993 and 2006, scoring 14 goals, and was a member of three FIFA World Cup squads.
+Okocha was known for his confidence and clever trickery with the ball, technique, creativity, flair, close control, and smooth dribbling skills, his trademark turns and use of feints, in particular his version of the stepover (nicknamed the Okocha stepover).
+Due to his skill and nickname, he was described as being 'so good that they named him twice' a line immortalised in a terrace chant while Okocha played for Bolton Wanderers.
 He is regarded as one of the greatest African footballers of all time and one of the most influential dribblers in world football history.

 He played across multiple leagues, starting his career at Enugu Rangers in the Nigerian Professional Football League before moving to Borussia Neunkirchen in the Oberliga Südwest, Germany's third division, in July 1990.
 He played in the Bundesliga, Süper Lig, Ligue 1, Premier League, EFL Championship, and Qatar Stars League before his retirement in 2008.

 Club career

 Okocha was born in Enugu, Enugu State.
 The name "Jay-Jay" was passed down from his elder brother James, who started playing football first; his immediate elder brother, Emmanuel was also called Emma Jay-Jay, but the name stuck with him instead.
 He began playing football on the streets just like many other football stars, usually with a makeshift ball.

 In an interview with BBC Sport he said, "As far as I can remember, we used to play with anything, with any round thing we could find, and whenever we managed to get hold of a ball, that was a bonus!
 I mean it was amazing!"
 In 1990, he joined Enugu Rangers.
 In his time at the club he produced many spectacular displays, including one where he rounded off and scored a goal against experienced Nigerian goalkeeper Willy Okpara in a match against BCC Lions of Gboko.
 Later that year, he went on holiday to West Germany, the country that had just won the 1990 FIFA World Cup, so he could watch German league football.
 His friend Binebi Numa was playing in the Third Division for Borussia Neunkirchen, and one morning Okocha accompanied Numa to training, where he asked to join in.
 The Neunkirchen coach was impressed with Okocha's skills and invited him back the next day before offering him a contract.
 A year later, he joined 1.
 FC Saarbrücken, but stayed only a few months with the 2.
 Bundesliga side before a move to the Bundesliga with Eintracht Frankfurt.